sef-global/email-client-api/README.md

 ![Email API](https://github.com/mayura-andrew/send-bulk-email-client-api/assets/48531182/243b444d-9284-4008-be17-f678fe602c75)

-This API is designed to handle the sending, tracking, and querying of emails.
+This API is developed for the ScholarX platform to handle the sending, tracking, and querying of emails.
 It provides several endpoints for these operations.
+You can access the API at [https://sefglobal.org/].

 ## Endpoints